REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 In order to fulfill their responsibilities, Directors should be provided with complete, adequate and timely information prior to Board meetings and on an ongoing basis so as to enable them to make informed decisions to discharge their duties and responsibilities.

-The Company recognises the importance of providing the Board with relevant information on a timely basis prior to Board meetings and on an ongoing basis, to enable the Directors to make informed decisions to discharge their duties and responsibilities.
-Reports on the Group's performance are also provided to the Board on a regular basis.
+The Company recognises the importance of providing the Board with relevant information on a timely basis prior to Board and Board Committee meetings and on an ongoing basis, to enable Directors to make informed decisions to discharge their duties and responsibilities.

-As a general rule, Board papers are sent to Board members at least five working days prior to each Board meeting, to allow the members of the Board to prepare for the Board meetings and to enable discussions to focus on any questions that they may have.
+As a general rule, Board papers are sent to Board or Board Committee members at least five working days prior to each Board or Board Committee meeting, to allow them to prepare for the meetings and to enable discussions to focus on any questions that they may have.
+Where appropriate, informal meetings are also held for Management to brief Directors on prospective transactions and potential developments in the early stages before formal Board approval is sought.

 In line with the Company's ongoing commitment to limit paper waste and reduce its carbon footprint, the Company does not provide printed copies of Board papers.
 Instead, Directors are provided with tablet devices to enable them to access and read Board and Board Committee papers prior to and in meetings.
 This initiative also enhances information security as the papers are downloaded to the tablet devices through an encrypted channel.

 The Board has separate and independent access to Management, including the Company Secretary, at all times.
 The Company Secretary attends to corporate secretarial administration matters and is the corporate governance advisor on corporate matters to the Board and Management.
-The Company Secretary attends all Board meetings and assists the Chairman and in ensuring that Board procedures are followed.
+The Company Secretary attends all Board meetings and assists the Chairman in ensuring that Board procedures are followed.
+The appointment and the removal of the Company Secretary is subject to the Board's approval.
 The Board, whether as individual Directors or as a group, is also entitled to have access to independent professional advice where required, at the Company's expense.

 (B) REMUNERATION MATTERS